Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python function to find the power of a number using recursion.
 - Write a function to convert a decimal number to binary.

+60. Day 60 (29th August 2024)
+- Write a Python function to convert a binary number to decimal.
+- Write a function to calculate the area of a circle given its radius.